anoop-tm/anoop-tm/README.md

 - 👋 Hi, I’m Anoop, from Kochi Kerala, India (@anoop-tm)
-- 👀 I’m interested in Flutter, Vue, Angular
+- 👀 I’m interested in Flutter
 - 🌱 I’m currently learning Firebase and Tensorflow
 - 📫 Reach me at +91 9846242351 or hi@anoop.work